hammercc/hammercc.github.io/pages/team.md

 ## Interested in Joining Us?

-I am always keen to hear from people interested in opportunities within the lab.
-Current vacancies will be displayed on the University of Cambridge jobs page and linked below.
-If there are no current vacancies or if you are a prospective student (PhD, MPhil, project) or collaborator, please get in touch by email.
+I am always keen to hear from individuals interested in opportunities within the lab.
+I am particularly interested in hearing from those applying for postdoctoral fellowships, such as Wellcome or UKRI.
+I am also open to supervising prospective PhD and MPhil students.
+Current vacancies are listed on the University of Cambridge jobs page.
+Potential collaborators are welcome to get in touch by email.

-### Current vacancies

-No current vacancies